© Valthorens.com

 Watch this

 Val Thorens has a fantastic 70,000m² snowpark on the Plateaux Pistes.
-You can access it from the Moutière chairlift, and the Plateaux drag lift allows you to slide back up to the top once you've jumped and somersaulted (hopefully on purpose) your way through the course!
+You can access the VT Park from the Moutière chairlift, and the Plateaux drag lift allows you to slide back up to the top once you've jumped and somersaulted (hopefully on purpose) your way through the course!

-Like most slopes in Val Thorens it can be a little hard in the mornings so it's best to wait until the afternoon sun has warmed and softened the snow.
-This park does have some proper kickers and for years it was Val Thorens who had the biggest park in the Three Valleys.
+This park does have some proper kickers and for years it was Val Thorens that had the biggest park in the Three Valleys.
 You can still find some fairly meaty wedges here and thanks to the parks high position they stay in good shape until late in the season.

-All the runs are colour coded depending on their difficulty: green (easy), blue (medium), red (difficult) and black (very difficult).
+All the runs are colour coded the same as pistes depending on their difficulty: green to black.
 The snowpark has five zones; a boardercross (800m long), three freestyle zones which are classified according to their technical difficulty (beginners, intermediates and experts) and a Jump'Air (a jump with arrival on a "stunt man's" mattress, airbag).
-The snowpark contains Whoops (a succession of waves), a corner (raised bend), a jump table and big air, a wall ride (extended snow wall), a handrail and a half pipe.
+The snowpark contains Whoops (a succession of waves), a corner (raised bend), a jump table and big air, a wall ride (extended snow wall), a hand rail and a half pipe.

 Courchevel Snowparks